CHAPTER ONE

 Superstitions of the Jews

-1 In the next place, I fancy that thou art chiefly anxious to hear about their not practising their religion in the same way as the Jews.
+1 In the next place, I suppose that thou art chiefly anxious to hear concerning their not practising their religion after the same manner as the Jews.

-2 The Jews then, so far as they abstain from the mode of worship I described, do well in claiming to reverence one God of the universe and to regard Him as Master;
+2 The Jews then, so far as they abstain from the manner of worship afore described, do well in claiming to reverence one God over all, and to regard Him as Master;

-3 But so far as they offer Him this worship in methods similar to those already mentioned, they are altogether at fault.
+3 But so far as they offer Him this worship by methods like unto those already mentioned, they are altogether at fault.

-4 For whereas the Greeks, by offering these things to senseless and deaf images, make an exhibition of stupidity, the Jews considering that they are presenting them to God, as if He were in need of them, ought in all reason to count it folly and not religious worship.
+4 For whereas the Greeks, by offering these things unto senseless and deaf images, make an exhibition of folly, the Jews, supposing that they present them unto God as though He had need of them, ought in all reason to account it folly and not religious worship.

-5 For He that made the heaven and the earth and all things that are therein, and furnisheth us all with what we need, cannot Himself need any of these things which He Himself supplieth to them that imagine they are giving them to Him.
+5 For He that made heaven and earth and all things that are therein, and furnisheth us all with whatsoever we need, cannot Himself need any of these things which He Himself supplieth unto them that imagine they give them unto Him.

-6 But those who think to perform sacrifices to Him with blood and fat and whole burnt offerings, and to honour Him with such honours, seem to me in no way different from those who show the same respect towards deaf images;
+6 But they who think to perform sacrifices unto Him with blood and fat and whole burnt offerings, and to honour Him with such honours, seem unto me in no wise different from them that show the same respect toward deaf images;

-7 For the one class think fit to make offerings to things unable to participate in the honour, the other class to One Who is in need of nothing.
+7 For the one class think fit to make offerings unto things unable to partake of the honour, and the other unto One who needeth nothing.

 CHAPTER FOUR